 Most flying training lessons are booked into two hour slots.
 This allows time to cover the pre flight requirements, fly for an hour and complete the post flight tasks and de-brief.
 For dual cross country exercises we book three hours to allow for extra briefing time and approximately a 50% longer flight duration.
 See also Special Options below.

-A standard two hour booking slot for training not only secures one of our great aircraft and an instructor to fly from our dedicated facility and fabulous airport!
-We also cover the cost of airport charges on flights (landing fees) and of course provide what personal equipment you need.
+A standard two-hour booking slot for training secures one of our great aircraft and an instructor to fly from our dedicated facility and fabulous airport!
+We also provide what personal equipment you need.

 Having experienced the fact that our student pilots really enjoy their dual cross country training flights so much made us realise we could extend this kind of exciting experience to anyone.
 In fact all these longer flights are flights with an instructor incorporating specific exercise elements of the official training syllabus.
 These are not pleasure flights.
 Pleasure flights can only be undertaken by commercial operators operating public transport aircraft.